 Hiking & Snowshoeing:

-Limited to 12 participants, no previous experience required.
+No previous experience required.
+Available on a per excursion basis.
+No advance payment; must be paid onboard the ship.
 Participants will be led by an experienced mountain guide.
 Requires a good level of physical fitness.
 Minimum age for participation is 12.
 Please contact ExpeditionTrips for additional details.
-2019 departures must be paid in advance at time of booking.
-2020 departures are available on a per excursion basis.
-No advance payment; must be paid onboard the ship.

 Single Hotel Accommodation: